 You must notify us before any work is carried out.
-Firstly check to see if you need building regulations approval.
+Check to see if you need building regulations approval.

 There are two ways in which an application can be made: